 So, What’s the Problem with Too Many Surveys?

-The problem comes when you request your customers to fill out the same types of surveys after every purchase, whether they’ve responded to you recently or not.
+The problem comes when you request your customers to fill out the same types of surveys after every purchase or after service transaction, whether they’ve responded to you recently or not.
+Some industries are worse than others, but hotel feedback and auto dealer feedback seem to be the worst culprits.
 Moreover, it does not matter the feedback mechanism.
 Email surveys are as bad as online surveys.

 It’s time to face up to feedback fatigue

 1) You’re Numbing Your Customers

 Over-surveying is like kicking along a horse that’s already walking.
 It is a waste of time.
 You are numbing customers who are already willing to do as you ask.
 From this sample, there will be a decline in responses, new key findings, and they will delay buying or avoid buying from you altogether.
 At best, they continue to shop with you, but with a sigh and an eye-roll every time they receive the survey requests.
 Survey fatigue leading to numbness and low response rate.

 2) Bad Blood Between You and Loyal Customers

 Loyal customers may begin to dread or resent your constant pestering.
 Many businesses believe more customer communication leads to improve customer relationships.
 For surveys, this is false.
 Over-surveying from poor survey design will drive your customers away as they begin to feel harassed.
 Future surveys will not be answered.
 Your brand will become damaged as your loyal customers start to leave.
 Moreover they will tell others why.
 Ultimately your brand will be perceived as a nuisance.